University Libraries Student Internship Focuses on Diversity

 Imani Estrada first began working at University Libraries in the spring of 2019.
-Estrada, a junior in business marketing, had never considered working at a library before, but she was drawn to an innovative new internship program initiated through OhioLINK to increase diverse perspectives in libraries across the state of Ohio.
-Imani was the first intern in the program at Ohio University.
+Estrada, a junior business marketing major in the College of Business, had never considered working at a library before, but was drawn to an innovative new internship program initiated through OhioLINK to increase diverse perspectives in libraries across the state of Ohio.
+Estrada was the first intern in the program at Ohio University.

-“It's really just a holistic view of how the entire Libraries [system] works,” Theodore-Shusta said, “because most people know that you can go to the Libraries to get materials, have space for study or collaborative work and you can check things out, but I think that the behind-the-scenes part of running a library is pretty invisible to most people.”
+“It's really just a holistic view of how the entire Libraries [system] works,” Theodore-Shusta said.
+“Most people know that you can go to the Libraries to get materials, have space for study or collaborative work and you can check things out, but I think that the behind-the-scenes part of running a library is pretty invisible to most people.”

 OhioLINK is short for the Ohio Library and Information Network, the statewide library consortium that allows member libraries to easily share print and digital resources.
 Several of the member institutions are participating in this first iteration of the OhioLINK internship program.

 Each internship lasts for three semesters, during which the intern spends time in several different departments before choosing an area to complete a capstone project during their final semester.
-Part of Imani’s fall 2020 semester, for example, was spent working virtually with Ohio University Libraries’ Digital Initiatives department.
+Part of Estrada’s Fall 2020 semester, for example, was spent working virtually with Ohio University Libraries’ Digital Initiatives department.

 “I think something that’s interesting is that I get to see just how people kept really descriptive letters about what was going on, especially here at Ohio University,” she said.